-\ We would like to thank Tomoko Masuda, Tomoya Sano, and Haruo Iguchi for valuable support on earlier drafts, including the construction of the dataset.
+&lt;sup>\ We would like to thank Tomoko Masuda, Tomoya Sano, and Haruo Iguchi, for valuable support on earlier drafts, including the construction of the dataset, and Jacques Hymans, Sawako Shirahase, Junichi Yamasaki, and the participants of the TCJS seminar of the University of Tokyo for their comments on earlier drafts.
 We also acknowledge the assistance of Tomohiro Kishino, Haruki Kitagawa, Akari Umezawa, and Saeri Yoshida in the formatting of the dataset.
 All remaining errors are our own.
 This research project is financially supported by the JSPS Kaken Project Grant Number 16H01998 and 21H04391, the JALII project at Nagoya University, the Canon Institute for Global Studies, and the Nomura Foundation.